Sogeman/LampControl/LampControlFrontend/README.md

 - create new scene or choose standard scene

-Technologies used: Java EE backend with Wildfly 12 deployment server, MySQL database, Angular frontend, Hue API
+Technologies used: Java EE backend with Wildfly 12 deployment server, MySQL database, Angular frontend, Hue API Backend currently unused.
+I initially thought about saving scenes and rooms there but I'm not so sure anymore